betula/node-shared/README.md

   }
 }

-override(A, A2); // After then A and A2 dependencies will use only one instance of A2
+override(A, A2); // After that A and A2 dependencies will use only one instance of A2
 new B(); // "Hello A2!"
 ```